Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

     - If you do not have this, export a CSV of the Giant Bomb Archive sheet under the show-specific page)
 - Hit 'Submit' and pray?

+## TROUBLESHOOTING

+- Both Chrome and Windows will flag the .exe for various reasons.
+It's safe. the source code is here to look at.
+You can install Python and run the .py file  through the command line if you're wary.

+- If you run into permissions errors make sure you're running the app somewhere your account has permissions.
+That means stay out of system folders!
+Just use the 'ol desktop preferably

+- If you get any errors about renaming or any incomprehensible errors at all it is probably related to the API dump.
+We've cleaned it up as much as possible but there still may be some weird filename conflicts here and there.
+Let us know and we'll try to update it.

 ![gb-dl-checker-v0.4](https://user-images.githubusercontent.com/18468361/217410976-8ebb3629-ddf1-495d-96ad-ee93ca470b41.png)